rxjs-playground/rxjs-playground.github.io/README.md

-Explore simple use cases for Rx and play around with them.
+Explore use cases for Rx and play around with them.

 License
 **MIT**